Resident Evil 4: "Hook Man" version

 This screenshot of a cancelled version depicts Leon fighting the hook man.
 Though this earlier revision still used fixed camera angles while exploring environments, the battles already employed the over-the-shoulder view seen in the final build.

-At E3 2003, Capcom showcased a version widely known as the "hook man version".
-It was later titled Maboroshi no Biohazard 4 (幻の「バイオハザード4」) on the Biohazard 4 Secret DVD.
+At E3 2003, Capcom showcased a different iteration of the game.
 During Mikami's introduction of the trailer, he assured that development was proceeding smoothly and claimed the game was scarier than ever before.
 The story was set in a haunted building where Leon contracted a bizarre disease and fought paranormal enemies, such as animated suits of armor, living dolls, and a ghostlike man armed with a large hook.
 The game had an otherworldly feel to it, containing elements like flashback and hallucinations that were marked by a bluish tint and a shaking camera.
 It also displayed various gameplay mechanics that carried over to the final release, like the over-the-shoulder camera, a laser sight for aiming in battles and quick time events.
-Other features, such as dialogue choices, were removed later.
-Five minutes of gameplay footage were released on the Biohazard 4 Secret DVD, a Japanese pre-order bonus given out in January 2005.

-"Hallucination" version

-The Hallucination version had only a basic story concept, having dropped the previous scenario penned by Noboru Sugimura of Flagship.
+The "Hook Man" version had only a basic story concept, having dropped the previous scenario penned by Noboru Sugimura of Flagship.
 In 2012, Resident Evil 3: Nemesis (1999) scenario writer Yasuhisa Kawamura said he was responsible for this version, as he wanted to make Biohazard 4 scarier "and suggested using a particular scene from the American film Lost Souls (2000), where the main character [...] suddenly finds herself in a derelict building with a killer on the loose.
-An arranged version of this idea eventually turned into Hook Man.
-The idea went through several iterations as Mr. Sugimura and I carefully refined this world (which, I have to say, was very romantic).
-Leon infiltrates the castle of Spencer seeking the truth, while inside a laboratory located deep within, a young girl wakes up.
-Accompanied by a B.O.W. [an abbreviation for "Bio Organic Weapon" in the series' lore] dog, the two start to make their way up the castle.
-Unfortunately, there were many obstacles that needed to be overcome and the cost of development was deemed too expensive."
+An arranged version of this idea eventually turned into Hook Man."
 Kawamura added he was very sorry and "even ashamed" that Mikami had to step in and scrap this version.
 After this attempt, the last cancelled revision featured classic zombies again.
 However, it was discontinued after a few months, and before it was ever shown to the public, as the developers felt it was too formulaic.